Sage-Bionetworks/PCBC_CardiacDiff_ShinyApp/README.md

-PCBC_CardiacDiff_ShinyApp
+A Shiny app to interact with PCBC CardiacDiff Data in [Synapse](https://www.synapse.org/#!Synapse:syn2582579/)
 =========================

-A Shiny app to interact with PCBC CardiacDiff Data

 ##### 1. Search based on a custom gene list